 Can I get health care coverage after my divorce?

 After a divorce, the non-military spouse has two possible options.

 1. The first option is no-cost coverage under TRICARE.
 The parties must have been married for at least 20 years during the service member’s active service.
 This is sometimes called the 20/20/20 rule (20 years of marriage, 20 years of service, and 20 years of overlap).
 If the 20/20/20 rule has almost been reached, this could be a good reason to ask the court to hold off finalizing the divorce until the 20/20/20 rule is met.

 If the former spouse has other insurance coverage, TRICARE will be the secondary payor.
 The private insurance must first pay the bill, and then TRICARE will be billed for any amount not yet covered.

-If the former spouse remarries before 55, he/she will lost TRICARE coverage permanently.
+Lifetime TRICARE coverage is dependent on the former spouse remaining unmarried.
+If the former spouse remarries, he/she will lose TRICARE coverage permanently.

 2. A former non-military spouse who is not eligible for TRICARE may buy conversion health coverage.
 This is called the Continued Health Care Benefit Program (CHCBP).

 If the military member leaves the the service, the former spouse who buys CHCBP is covered for 36 months after the date of divorce.
-A former spouse may also get continuing medical coverage through CHCBP if she or he meets these conditions.
+A former spouse may also get continuing medical coverage through CHCBP for an indefinite period (not just 36 months) if she or he meets these conditions.
 The former spouse:

 - Must be entitled to a share of the service member's pension or Survivor Benefit Plan coverage